 After Dunson returned to Bloomington, Charla Cullen, then-director of the Western Avenue Community Center, asked whether he wanted to become program director of LINC that at time time was a Western Avenue program.

-He wanted to increase attendance and did it by making the center a go-to place just for west side kids.
+He wanted to increase attendance and did it by making the center a go-to place not just for west-side kids.